kenneth558/Expanded-thermostat-for-Arduinos-with-more-flash-available/README.md

 An array of calibration offsets, one per Analog pin, begins at the EEPROM address stored in EEPROM addresses 12 and 13.
 Both 12 & 13 had to be used to store an EEPROM address because the size of EEPROM is greater than 256.
 MSB is in 13 (little endian, though I protest the de facto nomenclature as being backwards).
-The factory defaults this value for entire array to one that worked for uno when the KY-013 was powered by 5vdc: -56, for all Analog pins.
-Since the -56 is displayed as an unsigned char, it shows as 200 when viewing persistent memory.
+The factory defaults this value for entire array to one that worked for uno when the KY-013 was powered by 5vdc: -31, for all Analog pins.
+Since the -31 is displayed as an unsigned char, it shows as 225 when viewing persistent memory.
 When manually changing a calibration offset for a sensor, you'll need to enter the value as an unsigned char inasmuch as values above 127 to 255 are actually negative
 offsets: 255 = -1 and 200 = -56.

-So you ask, "What does the -56 correlate to?"
-Right now as this sentence is being typed, 20% of that number is a simple add to the raw analog reading.
-The other 80% of that value is scaled by how close/distant the reading is from mid-scale (512) - the closer to mid-scale, the more of that last 80% of the value is added again.
+So you ask, "What does the -31 correlate to?"
+Right now as this sentence is being typed, 20% of that number is a simple add to the computed temperature reading.
+The other 80% of that value is scaled by how close/distant the reading is from near mid-scale (565) - the closer to that near mid-scale point, the more of that last 80% of the value is added to the raw analog read value from the pin, prior to calculations the produce a temperature from the raw value.
 The source code is written with those two elements of the ratio nearby each other in an editor for easy adjustment if you'd rather have more of the offset being absolute or be based on the analog value received by the pin.
 I don't expect this to be the final calibration algorithm I employ.

 Again, just to clarify, that value is set to a default value when the sketch configures EEPROM at first-run, and you, the user/sketch-editor are expected to fine-tune the value.
 There is a separate value for each analog pin in an array whose